Convergence of adaptive stochastic collocation with finite elements

 \section{Introduction}

 Partial differential equations with random data are a ubiquitous tool in the modeling of real life phenomena such as structural vibrations~\cite{ap2}, groundwater flow~\cite{flow}, and composite material behavior~\cite{ap1}.
 The efficient approximation of solutions of those equations is a challenging problem as it requires the approximation of high-dimensional functions in a parameter domains as well as low-dimensional but in general non-regular functions in the spatial domain.
 While effective ways to generate the random data have been studied in~\cite{h2randfield, schwabrand}, we focus on the numerical approximation of the resulting solution of the PDE.

-We consider an adaptive stochastic collocation algorithm for a random diffusion problem proposed in~\cite{guignard2018posteriori} and extend it to include spatial mesh refinement for a finite element method.
-We prove convergence of the adaptive algorithm to the exact solution and even derive some convergence rates as well as optimality statements.
+To that end, we consider an adaptive stochastic collocation algorithm for a random diffusion problem proposed in~\cite{guignard2018posteriori} and extend it to include spatial mesh refinement for a finite element method.
+We give the first proof of convergence of the adaptive algorithm to the exact solution and even derive some convergence rates as well as optimality statements.
 The main difficulty to overcome is the interplay of parametric enrichment and finite element refinement to ensure overall convergence.

 Stochastic collocation is a so-called non-intrusive method, which has the big advantage that it does not require new solver algorithms, but reuses deterministic solvers only.
 Roughly speaking, the exact solution depends on a parametric variable (the random input) and a spatial variable.
 While the spatial dependence is resolved by standard finite element approximation, the parametric dependence is discretized by collocation.
 For each collocation point, we only need to solve a deterministic problem and therefore can reuse well tested finite element codes.

 Problems of this kind have been considered in many prior works.